Arrested Development season 1

 The first season of Arrested Development, an American satirical sitcom created by Mitchell Hurwitz, premiered on Fox in the United States on November 2, 2003, and concluded June 6, 2004.
-It consists of 22 episodes, each running approximately 22 minutes in length.
+It consists of 22 episodes, each running about 22 minutes.

 The first season was released on DVD in region 1 on October 19, 2004, in region 2 on March 21, 2005, and in region 4 on February 23, 2005.
-The show's storyline centers on the Bluth family, a formerly wealthy, habitually dysfunctional family and is presented in a continuous format, incorporating hand-held camera work, narration, archival photos and historical footage.
+The show's storyline centers on the Bluth family, a formerly wealthy, habitually dysfunctional family, and is presented in a continuous format, incorporating hand-held camera work, narration, archival photos and historical footage.

 Production

 Development

 Discussion that led to the creation of the series began in the summer of 2002.
 Ron Howard had the original idea to create a comedy series in the style of handheld cameras and reality television, but with an elaborate, highly comical script resulting from repeated rewritings and rehearsals.
 Howard met with David Nevins, the president of Imagine Television, Katie O'Connell, a senior vice president, and two writers, including Mitchell Hurwitz.
 In light of recent corporate accounting scandals, such as Enron and Adelphia, Hurwitz suggested a story about a "riches to rags" family.
 Howard and Imagine were interested in using this idea, and signed Hurwitz to write the show.
 The idea was pitched and sold in Q3 2002.
 There was a bidding war for the show between Fox and NBC, with the show ultimately selling to Fox as a put pilot with a six-figure penalty.

 Over the next few months, Hurwitz developed the characters and plot for the series.
 The script of the pilot episode was submitted in January 2003 and filmed in March 2003.
 It was submitted in late April to Fox and was added to the network's fall schedule that May.
 After the pilot, Fox ordered twelve more episodes for the first half of the season, with an additional nine later ordered.